Solar Batteries 101, Part 2: Buying Battery Storage

 • 5 kWh of storage: $7,000-$9,000 installed

-If you want to install the famous Tesla Powerwall battery, you’ll get 13 kWh of storage and backup, which will cost about $15,500 installed.
+If you want to install the famous Tesla Powerwall battery, a Powerwall 2 has 13.5 kWh of storage and backup, and costs about $15,500 installed.
 It’s a great unit – if you can afford it.

 Some homeowners mistakenly think solar battery installations are a “one size fits all” situation, where they take X amount of time to install, so they should cost Y.